HiPhish/rainbow-delimiters.nvim/README.rst

        enable = true,
        -- list of languages you want to disable the plugin for disable = { "jsx", "cpp" },
+       -- Which query to use for finding delimiters query = 'parens',
        -- Also highlight non-bracket delimiters like html tags, boolean or table: lang -> boolean extended_mode = true,
        -- Do not enable for files with more than n lines, int